Postdoctoral Max Weber Fellow

 You can find my complete CV here.

 Tailored to Women, Provided to Men?
 Gendered Occupational Inequality in Access to Flexible Working-Time Arrangements (with Aljoscha Jacobi & Tabea Naujoks).
+2025.
 Social Indicators Research, 176: 1179-1205.

 Gender Compositions of Occupations and Firms Jointly Shape Switches from Gender-Atypical Towards More Gender-Typical Positions (with Eileen Peters).
+2024.
 European Societies, 26 (4): 1170-1194.

 Intersections and Commonalities: Using Matching to Decompose Wage Gaps by Gender and Nativity in Germany (with Maximilian Sprengholz).
+2024.
 Work and Occupations, 51 (2): 249-286.

 Gender-Atypical Learning Experiences of Men Reduce Occupational Sex Segregation: Evidence from the Suspension of the Civilian Service in Germany.
+2023.
 Gender & Society, 37 (4): 524-552.

 Comparing the Incomparable?
 Issues of Lacking Common Support, Functional Form Mis-Specification, and Insufficient Sample Size in Decompositions (with Maximilian Sprengholz).
+2024.
 Sociological Methodology, 53 (2): 344-365.

 Marriage, the Risk of Overeducation, and Selection into Both: Evidence from Germany (with Paul Schmelzer).
+2022.
 European Sociological Review, 38 (1): 73-87.

-Do Occupations Confer Equal Prestige on Female and Male Incumbents? (with Ferdinand Geißler, Johannes Giesecke & Markus Schrenker; revise & resubmit at Social Forces). | Pre-registration on OSF
+Do Occupations Confer Equal Prestige on Female and Male Incumbents? (with Ferdinand Geissler, Johannes Giesecke & Markus Schrenker; revise & resubmit at Social Forces).

 The Flip Side of Gender Segregation: Cross-National and Temporal Variation in Men's Participation in Female-Dominated Occupations (with Marga Torre; under review).

-Does Mandatory Service Shape Men's Occupational Choices?
+Does Mandatory Military Service Shape Men's Occupational Choices?
 Evidence from the Suspension of Conscription Across Europe (with Leandro Iván Canzio).

-Within-Occupational Prestige Variation Across Workers (with Ferdinand Geißler & Johannes Giesecke). | Pre-registration on OSF
+Within-Occupational Prestige Variation Across Workers (with Ferdinand Geissler & Johannes Giesecke).

 "Do You Think That I Should Care?"
 Measuring Social Expectations About Cognitive Labor in Household Contexts (with Tabea Naujoks).